Monday, November 11, 2013

 Facts

-Edward wrote two novels, Paddy on Sundays (1965) and Hannah and the Peacocks (1967 - "a story of one girl and two men").
-Until her death in 2007, Edward was married to actress Loelia Kidd.
+Edward, who emigrated to Australia in the 1970s, wrote two children's novels: Paddy on Sundays (1965) and Hannah and the Peacocks (1967 - "a story of one girl and two men").
+Edward was married to actress Loelia Kidd.

 Career highlights